 When planning website development, one of the hardest initial decisions to make is to choose between using a stock theme and going with a custom theme development.
 Let’s discuss these two options.

-It’s 2016 and website is not only a fancy url listed on your business card.
+It’s 2016 and a website is not only a fancy URL listed on your business card.
 It’s a powerful tool for doing business, getting new customers, selling products or services and engaging your audience.
 How many times have you googled a company name to look at their website, before deciding to use their services?
-Have you got an initial impression about the company based on their website?
+Have you got an initial impression of the company based on their website?
 I bet many times and almost everyone is doing that.
 Online reputation is very important for any company nowadays.
 What could represent your online presence better than a professional looking site?!

 So, how is it related to WordPress themes and which theme to choose?
 Well, WP is the most popular CMS (content management system) out there and it powers more than 24% of all the websites on the internet.
 So if you need a website, you will most likely decide using it.
 Why?
-Because it has a very user friendly admin panel, developer-friendly back-end and almost anything can be built using it as a framework.
+Because it has a very user-friendly admin panel, developer-friendly back-end and almost anything can be built using it as a framework.
 Even pretty complex web applications, and we have done this.